codiume/orbit/packages/astro-purgecss/README.md

 ### Caveats

-Certain options (ex: `css`, `content`), are not allowed to be passed in your `astro.config.mjs` config file, to not interfere with the internals of this integration.
+- Certain options (ex: `css`, `content`), are not allowed to be passed in your `astro.config.mjs` config file, to not interfere with the internals of this integration.

+- If you are using `tailwind.css`, please read about purge limitations in this guide [writing-purgeable-html](https://v2.tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html)

 ## Changelog